 Aftercare for Sobriety

 Total healing after rehab involves thorough aftercare.
-This type of care after rehab helps build a bridge from your sober life in rehab to your sober life out in the world and helps ease the shock of leaving a safe environment.
-Transitioning to your life at home safely involves consistent interaction with your healthcare team, therapists, and support system.
+This type of care after rehab helps build a bridge from your new life in rehab to your new life out in the world and helps ease the shock of leaving a safe, sober environment.
+Transitioning to your new life at home safely involves consistent interaction with your healthcare team, therapists, and support system.
 Without this regular and predictable interaction and support, you are at risk for relapse.

 Aftercare following rehab might include: